 One of the most frequent questions we’re asked by companies looking for a commercial ice machine is “how much ice do I need for drinks for my restaurant or bar?”

 There are many variables to consider to best factor your restaurant or bar’s ice needs.
 How large is your establishment?
 How many customers come through the door in a typical week?
 Do your ice needs include bar use and back of house/kitchen use?
 We’ve put together a catch-all ice needs estimator, with the general rule of thumb being 3 lbs. of ice per customer.
 Now let’s get a little deeper by looking at ice needs by drink type to help you choose the best commercial ice maker for your bar or restaurant.

-When determining how much ice for drinks you need, the type of beverage or cocktail your ice needs will differ.
-The size and style of glassware you use also play a role.
+When determining how much ice for drinks you need, the type of beverage or cocktail plays a big role.
+The size and style of glassware you use also plays a role.
 Many bars and restaurants are using 8-10 different styles of glassware.

 Do you sell more iced tea and soft drinks than spirits?
 Do you use ice in buckets to cool down beer?
 Are your cocktail sales higher for classics, blended or shaken?
 Taking these factors into consideration, you’ll get a better idea of your ice needs, amounts and types of ice you should be using in your restaurant or bar.

 Let’s begin breaking ice needs down one drink at a time, by amount and type: